kamalkantsingh10/CaCoMo/readme.md

 Text from Project Gutenberg books was used to create the case correction dataset:

-1. Downloaded plain text books from Project Gutenberg
+1. Downloaded plain text books from [Project Gutenberg](https://gutenberg.org/).
+Books I used are [here](https://github.com/kamalkantsingh10/CaCoMo/tree/main/files/original)
 2. Parsed text into individual sentences
 3. Converted to lowercase for training inputs
 4. Used original sentences as correction targets
-5. Split into 12,500 training, 2,500 validation, and 3,000 testing sentences
+5. Split into 7800 training, 2,500 validation, and 3,000 testing sentences

 **Example:**
 - **Input:** `she went with some trepidation, and was not unpleasantly surprised, and more than a little nervous, when she found that he was not so inaccessible as his name and position seemed to indicate.`
 - **Target:** `She went with some trepidation, and was not unpleasantly surprised, and more than a little nervous, when she found that he was not so inaccessible as his name and position seemed to indicate.`

 The same training and testing data was used across all approaches to ensure fair comparison.

+training data for BERT-To-BERT [here](https://github.com/kamalkantsingh10/CaCoMo/tree/main/files/dataset/full_model), For T5 with LoRA [here](https://github.com/kamalkantsingh10/CaCoMo/tree/main/files/dataset/finetune)

 ## Implementation Process